zaher2016/website/_posts/2013-04-22-nafundi-adds-auto-send-navigation-buttons-and-bulk-configuration-to-collect.md

 Today, Android devices are getting larger and we saw an opportunity to make form navigation more intuitive for novice users.
 To do this, we added an option for placing forward and backward buttons on the bottom of the form entry screens.

 To try this feature, tap the menu button while on the main screen.
 Tap General Settings and scroll to the User Interface section.
 Tap on Navigation to choose between horizontal swipes (the default), forward/backward buttons, or both.
-We think you&#8217;ll find that the buttons make navigation easier for users.
+We think you’ll find that the buttons make navigation easier for users.
 Thanks to [The Taskforce for Global Health](http://taskforce.org) for making this feature possible.

 **Bulk configuration of devices**